Showing Collections: 211 - 240 of 2362

 J. T. Bowditch, of Ashland, Oregon, represented Jackson County in the Oregon House of Representatives, beginning in 1887, and he was re-elected in 1889.
 The collection contains a letter dated February 9, 1887, by Bowditch to (Judge?)
 L. R. Webster regarding a bill that would lower the salary of circuit court judges.

-Michael J. Bowen collection of Black exploitation film posters and pressbooks
+Michael J. Bowen collection on Black film

 The Michael J. Bowen collection of Black exploitation film posters and pressbooks consists of about 150 items of printed advertising material, representing 100 different American films produced during the 1970s.
 The bulk of the collection represents the "Blaxploitation" or Black exploitation film genre, but the collection also represents other Black-oriented concert films, art films, comedies, and melodramas.